Kent and East Sussex Railway: Opening and growth

 The extension to Tenterden Town opened on 15 April 1903.
 The original Tenterden station was renamed Rolvenden on this date.
 The first train from Rolvenden to Tenterden carried 312.
-78 schoolchildren, along with Sir Myles Fenton, Holman F Stephens, and other dignitaries.
+78 schoolchildren, along with Sir Myles Fenton, Holman F. Stephens, and other dignitaries.
 The South Eastern and Chatham Railway, seeking to relieve themselves from building the Tenterden Railway, entered into an agreement with the Rother Valley Railway for the latter to build and operate the line from Tenterden to Headcorn.
 The South Eastern and Chatham Railway agreed to make up any operating losses in exchange for an option to purchase the line at any time within the next 21 years from the date of opening.
 The option was not exercised.
 A wind pump was provided at the Headcorn end of the station.
 It supplied a water tower located at the Robertsbridge end of the station.
-In 1904, the Rother Valley Railway changed its name to the Kent & East Sussex Light Railway.
+In 1904, the Rother Valley Railway changed its name to the Kent and East Sussex Light Railway.

 The line from Tenterden to opened to traffic on 15 May 1905.
 A wind pump was provided just outside Headcorn Junction to supply water for the locomotives.
 In 1904, the Headcorn and Maidstone Junction Light Railway was authorised.
 This line would have run from Headcorn via Sutton Valence to Tovil, where running powers over part of the Medway Valley Line would have allowed access to Maidstone.
 Only the section from Tovil to Tovil Goods was ever built.
 The original junction at Headcorn was on the Ashford side of the station.
 Headcorn was remodelled by the Southern Railway in 1930 to provide two through roads and the junction was then moved to the Tonbridge side of the station.

 On the outbreak of World War I in 1914, the K&ESR came under government control, as did most railways at the time.
 It was released from government control in 1921, and £1,487 in compensation was paid.
 The K&ESR was not included in the grouping of the railways into the Big Four in 1923, and continued its independent existence.